 This year, simplify your holiday plans and relieve stress by decluttering your Christmas decorations.
 As you set them up or even when you put them away, spend some time decluttering with these tips!

 Bonus: once you’ve finished decluttering your holiday decorations, take a few extra minutes and declutter the rest of your home decor.
+Take it a step further and deep clean your house to get a “refreshed,” clean home feeling.

 Here’s how to declutter your Christmas decorations as quickly as possible!